emmawalshdev/The-Book-bar/README.md

     * Genre
     * Book image
     * Description
-    * 'Buy Now' link
+    * Buy Now link
     * Average star rating

 - User pathways
+  - Three pathways are possible on this page:
     - Save (submit data changes)
     - Cancel (go back)
-  - Delete (remove the object from review array in book document)
+    - Delete (remove the object from the review array)

   - Save (submit data changes)
     - The following fields can be edited and saved: